smachaje/LTI_Jitsi_Plugin/README.md

 2. Replace meet.jit.si in the LTI placement cutom configuration with your own meeturl=meet.jit.si.school.edu
 3. Follow Cloud-hosted steps by replacing apps.dataii.com with your own meet.jit.si.school.edu

+Installation instructions in Canvas LMS:\

+1. Use this XML configuration files for LTI 1.3: https://www.eduappcenter.com/configurations/jpzki6053w5k9pue.xml
+2. In Settings for account or course, add new app configuration
+3. Use name: Jitsi Video Rooms
+4. After saving the app configuration use External Tool to place the link in the course.

 # How it works